Ross Perot Fast Facts

 October 1, 1992 - Re-enters the presidential race as an independent.

-November 3, 1992 - Receives one of the largest percentages ever for an independent candidate in a presidential election (18.9 percent), but comes in third, behind Bill Clinton and incumbent President George H. W. Bush.
+November 3, 1992 - Receives one of the largest percentages ever for an independent candidate in a presidential election (18.9%), but comes in third, behind Bill Clinton and incumbent President George H. W. Bush.

 September 1995 - Forms the Reform Party.

-November 5, 1996 - Receives eight percent of the vote in the presidential election as the Reform Party candidate.
+November 5, 1996 - Receives 8% of the vote in the presidential election as the Reform Party candidate.
 President Clinton is re-elected to office.

 November 1997-August 2000 - President and CEO of Perot Systems Corporation.

-February 2, 1999 - Perot Systems Corporation gains 172 percent in its initial public offering.
+February 2, 1999 - Perot Systems Corporation gains 172% in its initial public offering.

 August 22, 2000 - Names his son, Ross Perot Jr., president and CEO of Perot Systems.
 The headquarters are moved to Plano, Texas, and Perot Sr., continues as chairman of the board until September 2004.